Veronica Samuels

 things to do near Williams az

-After the drive, check out Fort Bearizona, a 20-acre walk-thru area that showcases more animals in a more traditional zoo setting.
+After the drive, check out Fort Bearizona, a 20-acre walk-through area that showcases more animals in a more traditional zoo setting.

 Attend one of the Ambassador Animal Shows where keepers train the park’s program animals, including wild birds.